mauser001/Eth2Overwatch/README.md

     + Complete the Medalla lauchpad account creation: https://medalla.launchpad.ethereum.org/overview
     + Pick the folder where you store your medalla keys
     + Pick a folder where to store your wallet
-    + Pick a folder where to store your password (clear text)
     + Click on 'Import Medalla account' to import the account
     + Enter your medalla key password.
     + If you get the message, that at least 1 account was imported then your are good to go.